 Eden brothers Tim and Kyran Crane developed the Ocean2earth concept.
 Being keen fishermen themselves, they witnessed the problem of managing marine waste from boat ramps first-hand and knew there had to be a better solution.

 Used to providing practical solutions, the brothers got their heads together to develop a large-scale solution to a large-scale problem.
-Instead of sending marine waste to landfill, or having it end up back out in the ocean, Ocean2earth Australia will turn it into a valuable and recyclable product – organic compost for gardening.
+Instead of sending marine waste to landfill, or having it end up back out in the ocean, Ocean2earth Australia will turn it into a valuable and recyclable product – premium compost for gardening.

 Tim has operational experience across a range of industries including eight years in the waste management industry.
 He was involved in a roll-out of recycle bins in Wagga Wagga using emerging microchip technology.
 Tim has also worked in the forestry industry for the past decade, gaining a good understanding of the pine bark product.
 In addition, he worked as a production supervisor for five years at Eden’s Pelagic Fish Processing Facility where he was involved in value adding, processing and marketing fish products.
 For the past five years Tim has been working privately in the pine bark industry receiving and selling bulk bark from Eden’s Log Export Yard.
 While selling this bark as a landscaping material to a Sydney company, he has been testing the Ocean2earth Australia concept to incorporate pine bark and marine waste to produce a quality compost product.
 He is also involved in local organic farming initiatives, growing and selling vegetables locally on the NSW South Coast.
 Tim has a vision to set up an organic vegetable farm in the Bega Valley, utilising the Ocean2earth Product.